Kibata

 Kibata is an administrative ward in Kilwa District of Lindi Region in Tanzania.

 The ward covers an area of 139.5 km2, and has an average elevation of 415 m.
 According to the 2012 census, the ward has a total population of 8,730.
 The ward seat is Kibata village.
+The ward is was the first place the Matumbi attacked the akida seat and killed a German settler sparking the Maji Maji Revolt of 1905.